elyseko/iso-react-demo/README.md

 npm start
 ```

+* When you start browser sync it will open a window for you automatically,
+since there is no index.html it will show an error.
+To verify it is working, test
+/build/browser.js

 # Libraries
 * Requires webpack to build
 * Browser sync is to server static assets so we don't need to bundle them